As a physical therapist, you are well aware of how psychology drives the behavior of your patients and how it can derail good pain care.

 To learn more about ACT for Pain and training for practitioners click here!

 #4 It’s quite a long way from “physiotherapy”

 As experts in exercise prescription and manual therapy, physiotherapists are trained to ‘fix’ problems, rather than help patients cope with suffering.
-PTs initially perceived that ACT’s non-prescriptive exercise approach (where exercise intensity and dosage were determined by patients’ own choices) was in conflict with the traditional exercise therapy (progressively graded exercises) they were used to:
+In this study, PTs initially perceived that ACT’s non-prescriptive exercise approach (where exercise intensity and dosage were determined by patients’ own choices) was in conflict with the traditional exercise therapy they were used to:

 “We struggle with the non-prescriptive component, the experiential component.
 Allowing the patient to work out for themselves what is too much and what is too little.
 Traditionally there is a protocol of exercises and ACT doesn’t really follow that.
 ACT allows the patient to make their own judgments on how they would like to respond … that is quite hard when you are watching a patient over-do [exercise].”

-However, some felt that graded progressive exercises could place a lot of pressure on patients and make them think that they had failed if they were unable to progress through the exercise plan:
+On the other hand, some felt that graded progressive exercises could place a lot of pressure on patients, making them feel that they are failing if they are unable to progress through the exercise plan:

-“I think pacing puts a lot of pressure on patients ’cos they think if they are not doing it they are going to fail.
-It sets them up for a failure really doesn’t it, especially if the patients are really chronic … it somehow enforces a sense of you are not disciplined enough if you can’t pace and it’s a way of a patient beating themselves up.”Physiotherapists are trained to ‘fix’ problems, rather than help patients cope with suffering Click To Tweet
+“I think pacing puts a lot of pressure on patients ’cause they think if they are not doing it, they are going to fail.
+It sets them up for a failure… doesn’t it?
+Especially if the patients are really chronic … it somehow enforces a sense of ‘you are not disciplined enough if you can’t pace’, and it [becomes] a way for patients to beat themselves up.”Physiotherapists are trained to ‘fix’ problems, rather than help patients cope with suffering Click To Tweet

 Physical Therapists: Are You Ready to Take on the ACT Challenge?